 This web page shows only a small excerpt of our Gover research.
 Another 114 words (8 lines of text) covering the year 1240 is included under the topic Early Gover History in all our PDF Extended History products and printed products wherever possible.

 Robert Gover (b.
 1929), American novelist who grew up in an endowed orphanage and became a best-selling novelist at age 30

 William G. Gover (b.
 1909), American Republican politician, Delegate to Michigan State Constitutional Convention from Montcalm District, 1961-62; Candidate in primary for Michigan State Senate 25th District, 1962

 William C. Gover, American politician, Member of New York State Assembly from New York County 4th District, 1859-60, 1863

-Walter Gover, American Democrat politician, Delegate to Democratic National Convention from Oklahoma, 1952
+Walter Gover, American Democratic Party politician, Delegate to Democratic National Convention from Oklahoma, 1952

-W. B. Gover, American Democrat politician, Delegate to Democratic National Convention from Oklahoma, 1944
+W. B. Gover, American Democratic Party politician, Delegate to Democratic National Convention from Oklahoma, 1944

 Noel D. Gover, American politician, Mayor of Mt.
 Pleasant, Michigan, 1945

 E. Murray Gover, American politician, Mayor of Hyattsville, Maryland, 1938-46

 Bowen R. Gover, American Republican politician, Candidate in primary for U.S. Representative from Michigan 17th District, 1932, 1934, 1936, 1938; Protestants United Candidate for Governor of Michigan, 1938